TFNABNTax ReturnSuperMedicareCalculatorBlogContact

 $190,001+$51,638 + 45%

-if they meet all of the following conditions:
+Working Holiday visa holders may be classified as Australian residents for tax purposes if they meet all of the following conditions:

-The ordinary place of residence is in Australia.
+Your ordinary place of residence is in Australia.

-There is an intention to live in Australia.
+You have an intention to live in Australia.

-Stay in Australia for a cumulative 183 days in the tax year.
+You stay in Australia for a cumulative 183 days in the tax year.

 ChileFinlandGermanyIsraelJapanNorwayTurkeyUnited Kingdom

-The tax year runs from the 1st of July to the 30th of June.
+๐Ÿ“… The Australian tax year runs from 1 July to 30 June.